On this page

 Prompting SAM with facial landmarks to segment bear bodies

-The image below summarized the approach taken to generate the bear segmented heads combining bounding boxes and SAM.
+The image below summarizes the approach taken to generate the segmented bear heads, combining bounding boxes and SAM.

 Generating Bear Face Masks combining bboxes and SAM